LBALab/lba2remake/doc/getting_started.md

 Example: `npm run import-win "C:\games\Little Big Adventure 2"`
 - On Mac run `npm run import "<path to installed GOG game>"`
 Example: `npm run import "/Applications/Little Big Adventure 2 (Twinsen's Odyssey).app"`

+If you are using the standalone GoG version on MacOS, you need to provide the path to an installed version of dosbox.
+Example: `npm run import "/Applications/Little Big Adventure 2 (Twinsen's Odyssey).app" /Applications/dosbox.app`

 ## Running the development server